 Lawyer (Legal Advisor)

 If you are planned to make the best eCommerce team structure, count lawyer is a part of it.
-Make lawyer available to keep your business protected from some unwanted illegal actions.
+Make a lawyer available to keep your business protected from some unwanted illegal actions.

-As you know eCommerce business is all about selling products to the customers.
+As you know eCommerce business is all about selling products to customers.
 So, an unwanted event like bad products can be sold unintentionally and it's a common mistake.
 If your customers take legal action against you, a lawyer can defend you and protect your reputation from that kind of scenario.

 Apart from it, they handle all the government and states taxes and vates.
 They look after your all the legal activities.